 Justin: Thank you so much everybody for joining us today.
 We really, really appreciate it.
 If you found any value from this show and learned a lot from it, please click the like button and follow us on Facebook, and visit our store as well.
 We have lots of great products in there too.
 If you would like to donate, please feel free to do that.
 You can donate as little as $1 or anything you’d like.
 That’s how we thrive and that’s how we keep the engines running here at extremehealthradio.com Thanks so much for listening today and we’ll catch you on the next broadcast.

-Ep # 556 – Dr. John Bergman: (In Studio) – How To Eat Healthy & Have A Healthy Lifestyle, Vaccines & Much More!
+Ep # 559 – Dr. John Bergman: (In Studio) – New Years Resolution Health Goals, How To Get Healthy, Vaccines, Getting Off Medications & More!